 However, despite the progress made the EU is still not performing at its full potential.
-There is limited investment in research in the food industry compared to other industries; on average less than 5% of the revenues from the sales is invested in research and the top 10 companies invest about 1% of revenues in R&I. In addition, traditionally companies have focused on small innovations on product development, such as new flavours or new packages, which could be done through in-house research and which for years turned out to be a successful model.
+There is limited investment in research in the food industry compared to other industries; on average less.
+In addition, traditionally companies have focused on small innovations on product development, such as new flavours or new packages, which could be done through in-house research and which for years turned out to be a successful model.
 This situation has now reached a turning point.
 The food sector is one of the last industries that is now in a process of changing its innovation approach from a traditional all in-house small steps model, to an open multi-partner model embracing step change innovations.